0xn0va/slh-sh/README.md

 # See the list of available commands
 slh-sh list

+# Check state of project and the application
+slh-sh check

 # Import studies from CSV file to database
 slh-sh add csv studies.csv